firefly-oss/lib-common-core/README.md

   # Default timeout for publishing operations in seconds
   publish-timeout-seconds: 5

+  # Application name to use as the source service in message headers
+  application-name: my-service

   # Serialization configuration
   serialization:
     # Default serialization format (JSON, AVRO, PROTOBUF, STRING, JAVA)